Bioconductor/bioconductor.org/content/developers/how-to/buildingPackagesForBioc.md

 * The 'man' directory is where you put .Rd files that will be rendered by R into manual pages when they are needed by users.

-These are just the parts that R Studio will put in for you.
+These are just the parts that RStudio will put in for you.
 Some other important things you will need to know about are:

 * The 'vignettes' directory which is in the base directory and is used to store '.Rnw' or '.Rmd' files.
 These files will contain vignettes that explain how to use your package to new users.
 * The 'data' directory.
 This is where you can put R objects stored in .Rda files that are intended to be used for examples.